MrJul/ReSharper.EnhancedTooltip/README.md

 Installation
 ------------
 Visual Studio 2012 and 2013 are supported.
-ReSharper 8.2 must be installed.
+ReSharper 8.2 or 9.0 must be installed.

 Install the plugin using the built-in Extension Manager from the ReSharper menu.